 With their UK professional drivers’ qualification, documented by the entry of code 95 into a UK driving licence or a UK driver qualification card in accordance with Directive 2003/59/EC, last amended by Directive (EU) 2018/645, UK drivers may carry out transport operations to and through Germany.

-Will happen in road passenger transport between the EU and the United Kingdom?
+What will happen to commercial road passenger transport between the EU and the United Kingdom?

-Occasional services in the commercial carriage of passengers by road between the EU and the United Kingdom are guaranteed by the Interbus Agreement.
-Regular services between the EU and the United Kingdom will be ensured after the entry into force of the supplementary Protocol to the Interbus Agreement.
-From that date, the provisions on this issue contained in the Trade and Cooperation Agreement will no longer be applicable.
+Occasional traffic in commercial road passenger transport between the EU and the United Kingdom is guaranteed by the Interbus Agreement.
+Scheduled services and special scheduled services between the EU and the United Kingdom will be Convention (currently not yet the case) ensured.
+Until this Protocol comes into force, the provisions contained in the Trade and Cooperation Agreement will apply.

 What will happen to UK type approvals for motor vehicles?
 Will EU type approvals still be recognized in the United Kingdom after withdrawal?